Getting rid of cockroaches involves multiple steps, from baiting to exclusionary measures.

 Use a landscaper’s caulk to seal up openings and cracks along your siding, especially where it meets the ground.
 For larger openings, use an expandable spray foam.
 Simple weatherstripping will work for most windows and doors.

-As a reminder, be sure to inspect your foundation, chimney, and vents for any openings as well and fill them with appropriate materials.
+Be sure to inspect your foundation, chimney, and vents for any openings, and fill them with appropriate materials.

 3. Inspect Hiding Places